devonartis/aws-security-workshops/docs/workshops/identity-round-robin/serverless/build.md

 1. Go to the <a href="https://console.aws.amazon.com/cognito/home?region=us-east-1" target="_blank">Amazon Cognito</a> console (us-east-1)
 2. Click on **Manage User Pools** and then click on the **WildRydes** pool.
 3. Click on **Policies** in the left navigation and modify the password policy, enable users to sign themselves up, and save your changes.
-4. Click on **MFA and Verifications** in the left navigation enable email verification and save your changes.
+4. Click on **MFA and Verifications** in the left navigation, enable email verification, and save your changes.

 ### Configure App Integration

-1. Click on **App Client Settings** in the left navigation and enter the following:
+1. Click on **App Client Settings** in the left navigation and enter the following and click **Save changes**:
 	* Enabled Identity Providers: **Cognito User Pool**
 	* Callback URL: **<WebsiteCloudFrontURL\>/ride.html**
 	* Sign Out URL: **<WebsiteCloudFrontURL\>/index.html**